Page 1 – Learning the Basics

 Starting from zero

 When I began creating content in 2023, everything was new to me.
-I had to learn how to record gameplay and microphone audio, edit videos so they stayed entertaining, and export them correctly for YouTube.
+I had to learn how to record gameplay and microphone audio, edit videos to keep them entertaining, and export them correctly for YouTube.
 At this stage my channel mainly focused on horror games and reaction-based content recorded with a friend.

 Learning simple editing